CenturyLinkCloud/PublicKB/Servers/bare-metal-FAQ.md

 **Can I increase or decrease CPU, memory or storage resources on Bare Metal servers?**

-No, the CPU, memory and storage are static resources on each individual Bare Metal server and can not be changed once a particular configuration has been selected.
+No, the CPU, memory and storage are static resources on each individual Bare Metal server and can not be changed once a particular configuration has been provisioned.

 **What are the self-service actions available to me through the Control portal for Bare Metal servers?**

-Through the Control portal you are able to power the Bare Metal server on or off and perform a server reset.
+Through the Control portal you are able to power the Bare Metal server on or off, place it in maintenance mode and perform a server reset.

 **What are the best suited workloads for this new server class?**